NFDI4DS/ds-best-practices/_posts/2019-04-28-during_research.md

 >### tl;dr
 ><span style="font-size: 1.1em;"><strong>(Meta)data:</strong><span>
 >
 >Preserve various versions of your data (both raw and preprocessed) and back them up!
-If you are dealing with private/sensitive data, follow the respective security and protection measures.
+If you are dealing with private/sensitive data, follow appropriate security and protection measures.
 If you are planning to annotate data, follow common practices for your specific annotation case.
 >
 ><span style="font-size: 1.1em;"><strong>Code, models, and software:</strong></span>
 >